TheNaubit/nau-nextjs-boilerplate/README.md

 ## How to install?

+It requires Node 20 or higher (although that is not a hard requirement, feel free to change the pinned version to whatever you need but at least Node 16).

 (I recommend to use `pnpm` as the package manager, but feel free to use any you want)

 1. Run `pnpm i` to install the dependencies